Highlights

 Where to Watch Untitled (M*A*S*H) (2019)

-Want to watch 'Untitled (M*A*S*H)' on your TV or mobile device at home?
-Discovering a streaming service to buy, rent, download, or watch the Simone Leigh-directed movie via subscription can be difficult, so we here at Moviefone want to do right by you.
+Thinking about watching 'Untitled (M*A*S*H)' wherever you like to watch?
+Finding a streaming service to buy, rent, download, or view the Simone Leigh-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Untitled (M*A*S*H)' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Untitled (M*A*S*H)' right now, here are some details about the The Berlin Biennale music flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Untitled (M*A*S*H)' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Untitled (M*A*S*H)' right now, here are some finer points about the The Berlin Biennale music flick.

-Curious to know what the movie's about?
+Ready to dive into the plot?
 Here's the plot: "Leigh’s video work Untitled (M*A*S*H) (2018) imagines a fictive order of black nurses operating on the front of the Korean War, a conflict that began between the United States and North Korea in 1950 and never officially ceased.
 Like M*A*S*H—the long-running American TV show (1972–83) it parodies—the work directs attention to the overlooked life in the staging grounds.
 Showcasing the agonizing choices faced by those who staff the tented encampments of war, it perhaps also serves as a reminder that our neighborhoods remain a warfront too.
 Using only artist’s tools, Leigh asks: How do we transform ourselves and others?" .